tcione/sundial/README.md

 A companion program for [hyprsunset](https://github.com/hyprwm/hyprsunset).
 It focuses on setting up screen temperature and gamma based on local sunrise and sunset times.

 ## Features
-- Dynamic day and night temperature+gamma based on arbitrary latitude and longitude.
+- Dynamic day and night temperature+gamma based on fixed or dynamic (IP based) latitude and longitude.
 - Automatic hyprsunset management via hyprctl and systemctl.
 - Smooth transition between day and night settings.
-- Daily caching of sunset and sunrise times to avoid unecessary API calls
+- Daily caching of location to avoid unecessary API calls

 ## Setup